ibrahim-syah/FPSCore/README.md

 # Lyra First Person Shooter
 This is my attempt at implementing first person character based on Lyra.
 This repo is a game feature plugin that only depends on the base Lyra classes and assets (no dependencies on ShooterCore).
+[Here](https://youtu.be/F8nx2BPH0cs) is a quick demo.

+This setup is inspired by [philspaz](https://github.com/philspaz/AfootLyraExtension) and [Octahedron](https://www.youtube.com/playlist?list=PLxYB4IVFm8q6tf3boC1Nm4A8AB2RMCpXn)

 ## Prerequisites
 - Unreal Engine 5.4